-If you are worried about your own safety or that of someone else, and you need help or information right now, counselling is probably not the most helpful thing for you.
-It will take time to set up and if you are already attending, your counsellor may not be available immediately.
-The organisations listed below exist to provide specialised mental health support to people in the UK without delay.
+If you are worried about your own safety or that of someone else, and you need help or information right now, online counselling is probably not the most helpful thing for you.
+It takes time to set up online counselling and if you are already attending, I may not be available immediately.

 If someone’s life is in immediate danger, call 999.
-You can walk in to A&E and ask for support at any time if you are in a mental health crisis and are at risk of seriously harming yourself.
+You can walk in to A&E and ask for support at any time if you are in a mental health crisis and are at risk of seriously harming yourself or somebody else.